Review: Naturist Campsite Bagheera in Corsica, France

 What to do at Bagheera

 The main attraction at Bagheera is of course before mentioned huge nude beach.
 Wide and white, soft sands and warm waters.
 Because of its size, even in the heat of the high season, there’s still plenty of space for everyone.
 This is where many of Bagheera’s visitors spend the majority of their vacation days.
-The forest in which Bagheera is located is so well maintained that you can barely see from the beach that you’re next to a camping.
+The forest in which Bagheera is located is so well maintained that you can barely see from the beach that you’re next to a campsite.
 At some moments, it felt like a nude cruise got stranded on a deserted island.
 Other times, when we walked to the far end of the beach to watch the sunset, the distant peaks gave us flashbacks of Rio de Janeiro.

 If you’re not a beach person or not all the time, there are plenty of other activities to keep yourself busy.
 Some can be found on the daily schedule, like aqua gym in the sea or yoga.
 Others, you can just do by yourself.
 Pingpong, tennis, and a variety of water sports are just some of the many options.